sbnair/Algotrading-Golang/README.md

 4. Example of mongodb connection string for multiple replicaset ```mongodb://mongoadmin:mongopassword@mongodb-0.database:27017,mongodb-1.database:27017,mongodb-2.database:27017/?authSource=admin```

-5. To connect to mongodb from your local, port-forward the mongodb pod to localhost:27017 using ```kubectl -n hedgina port-forward mongodb-0 27017:27017```.
+5. To connect to mongodb running on k8s cluster from your local, port-forward the mongodb pod to localhost:27017 using ```kubectl -n hedgina port-forward mongodb-0 27017:27017```.
 To stop, hit Ctrl+C